SravikaNimmala/SeleniumProjects/MindQSystems/README.md

 # Mind Q Systems

-- Will be updated everyday.
+- Will be updated for every class.